Vellamo/H4_printf/README.md

     • - Value left adjusted on the field boundary.
 (Default is right justification).
 Padded with blanks.
 Overrides 0.
     • 0 Value should be zero padded.
 If precision is given with a numeric conversion, 0 flag ignored.
     • .
 (With number): min. characters to be printed.
 If min. characters exceeds the number, the result is padded with spaces.
 (Without number) : Precision character flag, defines the precision as to be in an additional inveger value argument that precedes the argument to be formatted.
-• Manage all the following flags: ’# +’ (Yes, one of them is a space)
+• Manage all the following flag characters: ’# +’ (Yes, one of them is a space)
-    • # Multiple specifiers.
+    • # Value converted to alternative form.
+Multiple specifiers.
     • (Blank space) If no sign is written, a blank space is inserted before the value.
     • + Forces result to be preceded by + or - sign.
 Only negative numbers are preceeded by a -, by default.